This feature is only available on Publish plans billed annually.

 6. Select your image title preferences

-7. Select the export quality and whether you want it sharpened or not.
-Export quality determine the compression on export :)
+7. Select the export quality and whether you want it sharpened or not (export quality determines the compression on export)

 9. The images will instantly be exported to the provided location and ordered with a prefix number.